ctcl-bregis/ctclsite-python/config/projects/mct_2.md

 MediaCow Touch 2 may include a single back-facing camera connected using the MIPI CSI interface.

 # Software
 Like MediaCow Touch "Nashville", the device would run the Android mobile operating system with a version that is at least Android 12.

-It is most likely I would have to prepare and compile the Android image myself for use on the device.
+Most likely, a customized Android image would have to be built for use on the device.